Balex70/dynopages/README.md

 * Migrate existing Static pages to database.
 You can migrate all static pages only.
 If at least one static page exists in database already, migration will not be possible!
 * Migrate existing Static menus to database.
 You can migrate separate menu items to database only.
 If menu item with same code exists, migration will not be possible for this menu item!

-##### Components:
+##### Available Components:
-Plugin contains 'Static Menu' component.
-Use it for your site in order to get static menus saved in database.
+ - ___Static Menu___.
+RainLab's Static Menu analog.
+Use it for your site in order to get correct static menus.
 See the example below, with localized pages titles (item.pageTitle).
+ - ___Record List___.
+RainLab's Record List analog from Builder plugin.
+Same usage as on native component, but with the ability to choose from correct pages.

 # Static menu usage example:
 ```